frequently asked questions

 What if I have a special diet?

-All food served at Lanka Yoga is vegan, so no need to worry if you’re plant based, vegetarian or anything similar.
+All food served at Lanka Yoga is vegan, so no need to worry if you’re plant based or vegetarian.
 We also offer a gluten free option for every meal.
 If you have any other needs at all when it comes to food, please let us know and our kitchen team will adapt the menu for you.